 1967: Several thousand Jews returned to the Hebrew University amphitheater on Mount Scopus, the scene of the inauguration of the university in 1925, cut off from the rest of Jerusalem since 1948.

-1967: U.S. premiere of “Gunn” a movie based on the television detective Peter Gunn featuring Alan Oppenheimer as “Whiteside.”
+1967: “Gunn” a movie based on the television detective Peter Gunn featuring Alan Oppenheimer as “Whiteside” was released in the United States today.

 1967: Israel removed the barriers that separated occupied east Jerusalem from the rest of the city.
 This marked the first time that Jerusalem was one city since the illegal occupation by the Jordanians in 1948.